larsvonmars/blenderrendermanager/README.md

 # RenderManager

-A very simple .exe for starting render jobs from outside Blender, made for batch rendering and rendering longer jobs with automatic shutdown after finishing.
+A simple tool for managing Blender render jobs.
+The application now exposes a small web interface instead of a desktop window.

 Prerequisites:
+- Blender (to provide the `bpy` module)
-- Python
+- Python with the `Flask` package installed
-- blender.py

-No installation neccessary, simply download the exe file. developed by larsvonmars
+No installation necessary, simply run `python main.py` and open your browser to `http://localhost:5000`.
+Developed by larsvonmars.

 Build instruction:
 - Open terminal in folder